doeixd/events/docs/async.md

 We will cover:
 1.  **The Flow of Control:** How events propagate through synchronous and asynchronous chains.
 2.  **Cancellation:** The automatic, life-saving mechanism for preventing async race conditions.
-3.  **Halting vs. `preventDefault`:** The crucial difference between stopping a data pipeline and a UI behavior.
-4.  **Disposal:** The modern, error-proof system for preventing memory leaks.
+3.  **Disposal:** The modern, error-proof system for preventing memory leaks.
-5.  **Scheduling & Batching:** How microtasks are leveraged to optimize state updates and prevent UI glitches.
+4.  **Scheduling & Batching:** How microtasks are leveraged to optimize state updates and prevent UI glitches.

 <br />